jparrett/School_District_Analysis/README.md

 ## Results:
 - **How is the district summary affected?**

 In the summary for the district, the student scores for 9th graders at Thomas High School were not included.
-Therefore, the total student count was decreased to account for this change.
+Therefore, the total student count was decreased in our formulas to account for this change.
 The exclusion of these students altered the averages and percentages for the district.
-She has asked you to replace the math and reading scores for Thomas High School with NaNs while keeping the rest of the data intact.
+Maria has asked to replace the math and reading scores for Thomas High School with NaNs while keeping the rest of the data intact.

 After removing the students, the district summary saw the following changes: